MDes Glass: Architectural Arts

-Our strongly vocational course draws together the best traditions of hand working in glass with the latest creative technologies.
-Students study traditional and contemporary practice underpinned by solid craft skills, including drawing, design and making.
+Our hands-on material-based course draws together the best traditions of hand working with the latest creative technologies.
+You can study traditional techniques such as hand painting, gilding, acid etching and sandblasting alongside contemporary practice including warm glass, screen printing, digital printing and cutting, all underpinned by solid craft skills, including drawing, design and making.

 First year modules are designed to establish a core platform of essential skills for all students and encourage the development of design and making in glass: